SUPPORTED BY A GRANT FROM THE DONALD A. PELS CHARITABLE TRUST

 Led by UHF’s Quality Institute, the project brought together 24 quality and equity leaders across New York health care organizations to share ideas and examples of interventions, aiming to ensure that equity is specifically prioritized in improvement strategies system wide.

 Over 18 months, the task force worked to develop a framework for embedding equity in efforts to improve quality in the delivery of health care.
-This framework and other learnings from their collaboration will be published by UHF in an upcoming report.
+This framework and other learnings from their collaboration are now published by UHF in the report Practical Approaches to Centering Equity in Health Care Quality: Shared Lessons from NYC’s Hospital Systems.

 The report identifies the drivers of health equity and suggests ways for health care organizations to embed equity into organizational quality strategies.
 These recommendations are supported by examples of innovative practices being led by the task force members in their own health systems.